full

 The analysis of mechanisms presents many unique challenges, including the need to accurately model multibody interaction via joints, bearings, contact, gear systems, and other constraints.
 Kinematic analysis is a critical element in understanding mechanism performance and loads, as are strength and structural dynamics assessments, which generally depend on mechanism configuration.
 Flexible multibody systems, such as deployable antennas and solar arrays, are especially challenging systems to model because they require both the articulating ability of kinematic joints and the flexible member which may include significant nonlinearity.

 Some structures, such as aerospace antennas and solar arrays, undergo gross motion and drastic configuration changes during their deployment and stowing.
 Due to high cost and difficulty of testing these very light space-bound components on Earth, the development process typically relies heavily on analysis.
 ATA has unique experience simulating the deployment and stowing of deployable structures while accounting for large articulations, geometric nonlinearities, and contact.
-ATA has developed expertise performing these challenging simulations using a nontraditional application of a commercially available finite element code and has even built a custom analysis tool, Rapid Analysis and Parametric Integrated Design (RAPID), which performs parameterized design explorations to quickly explore design architectures.
+ATA has developed expertise performing these challenging simulations using traditional MBD approaches, applying commercially available nonlinear finite element code, and has even built custom analysis tools.

 FEATURED Technical Paper